 home is your trailer, little things like comfortable furniture, space to lie down on the floor and stretch, and general ruggedness

 become important.
-I'm not 100% sure, but I think the fellow that bought the Lynx from the dealership was a man who had just
+I'm not 100% sure, but I think the fellow that bought the Lynx from the dealership was a man who had just lost

-If that is the case, then I know the Lynx is very much appreciated by its new owner.
+is the case, then I know the Lynx is very much appreciated by its new owner.